DreamxProtocol/Calculator/README.md

 # Calculator
 JavaScript practice.
-A calculator that is only able to perform one equation at a time.
-After each equation, it must be "cleared".
-The answer to one equation cannot be put into a new equation, the outcome of that will be wrong.
-The second JavaScript file is a "cleaner" version of the first.
+A calculator that seems to have only one problem.
+Ex.
+1 + 4 x 5 = *wrong answer...
+it cannot handle two operations in a single go. do one operation, then after "=", your next operation.